List of Titans (2018 TV series) characters: Jinx

-A magic-using thief and grifter who is one of Dick's old contacts.
+Jinx is a magic-using thief and grifter who is one of Dick's old contacts.
 She helps the Titans deal with the Organization.
 During an attempt to rescue Sebastian, Jinx is stabbed by May Bennett as she quotes "Not again"!
+Raven later released her soul from the Church of the Blood's cave.
+Beast Boy later encountered her when being educated by Freedom Beast as she mentioned to have died before.